-Steps we’re taking at Medact
+Steps we’ve taken at Medact

-We’ve had over 700 signatures on our petition for a socially just response to coronavirus.
+We’ve had over 800 signatures on our petition for a socially just response to coronavirus.
 Help us take it up to a thousand, by signing and sharing with your networks.

-We also supported the release of a new IPPR report, Care fit for our Carers, which highlights the low pay and insecurity faced by many health and care workers.
+We supported the release of a new IPPR report, Care fit for our Carers, which highlights the low pay and insecurity faced by many health and care workers.

-Earlier in the month, we also signed a letter alongside organisations such as MSF, Global Justice now and Just Treatment to ensure that the vaccine made for COVID19 is affordable, accessible to all, especially those living in low and middle income countries.
+We also signed a letter alongside organisations such as MSF, Global Justice now and Just Treatment to ensure that the vaccine made for COVID19 is affordable, accessible to all, especially those living in low and middle income countries.

 Going forward, our new Economic Justice & Health Group will provide a place for members to take an active role in shaping and progressing our urgent demands.

+It’s been a busy time for our access to healthcare work as we’ve continued to pressure the Government for a better response to the coronavirus crisis.
 Simply adding COVID-19 to the list of exempt conditions in charging regulations does not go far enough and many people are still unable to access the NHS due to fears about charging and data-sharing.

-We launched a joint statement with JCWI and Liberty which has now been signed by 70 civil society organisations.
-Our call has been gathering momentum and this month we joined the British Medical Association and 6 Royal Colleges in signing this letter, coordinated by Doctors of the World, echoing our demands.
-We also worked alongside 3 MPs to coordinate a statement, eventually signed by 60 cross-party MPs, in support of the BMA’s position.
-They have now tabled an Early Day Motion calling for the NHS charging regulations to be scrapped.
+We launched a joint statement with JCWI and Liberty which was signed by 70 civil society organisations.
+Our call gathered momentum and we joined the British Medical Association and 6 Royal Colleges in signing this letter, coordinated by Doctors of the World, echoing our demands.
+We also worked alongside 3 MPs to coordinate a statement, eventually signed by 60 cross-party MPs, in support of the BMA’s position and they tabled an Early Day Motion calling for the NHS charging regulations to be scrapped.